theobald-software/theobald-software.github.io/content/_en/xtract-is/index.md

 ![XIS-Architecture](/img/content/xis-arch.png){:class="img-responsive"}

-### Using the components

-In the overview below you can see for which components read (R) and write (W) rights are available.

-The required license for using the different components in SAP ERP and SAP BW can also be found in the table.

 ### [Xtract IS Table](https://help.theobald-software.com/en/xtract-is/table)

 The component enables the user to extract mass data directly from SAP tables and views.